What is fiat currency, how it is used and does it work? In this post, I will answer all these questions and many more.

 Before you do anything you must know that keeping gold at home has also a few drawbacks.
 Investing in precious metals is a completely private decision, the fewer people who know about it the less of a potential target you will be.
 So don’t tell anyone you keep gold at home, and at the same time make sure it is well hidden.

 If thieves find it or if you lose it, it’s gone and it’s gone for good.
-You see gold bullion coins are easy to sell, as they are bought and sold by individuals, coin dealers, banks, and commercial dealers without a question.
+You see gold bullion coins are easy to sell, as they are bought and sold by individuals, coin dealers, banks, and commercial dealers without question.

-Attention, with storing gold bars at home, as in order for the dealer to accept them, you might need to get your gold bars refined, so the dealer can verify the gold content, which costs money and takes time.
+Attention, to storing gold bars at home, as in order for the dealer to accept them, you might need to get your gold bars refined, so the dealer can verify the gold content, which costs money and takes time.

 Is buying a safe solution?
 No, I do not think so.
 An upright safe is always visible and it does send the wrong message.
 A hidden safe is also not a good idea either, you see a burglar can find it and if he cannot open it he will come back with his friends.
 In addition, a punk with a pistol can easily convince you to open the safe.